ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/intro-to-commandbox.md

 #### Manual Linux/Mac

 Unzip the binary **box** and just double click on it to open the shell terminal.
 When you are finished running commands, you can just close the window, or type `exit`.

->**Hint** You can place the binary in your `/usr/bin` directory so it can be available system-wide via the `box` command in any terminal window.
+>**Hint** You can place the binary in your `/usr/bin` or `/usr/local/bin` directory so it can be available system-wide via the `box` command in any terminal window.

-## Linux apt-get
+#### Linux apt-get

 Run the following series of commands to add the Ortus signing key, register our Debian repo, and install CommandBox.

-### Stable
 ```bash
 gpg --keyserver keys.gnupg.net --recv-key 6DA70622
 gpg -a --export 6DA70622 | sudo apt-key add -